Introduction

 With the arrival of fascism Cortina experienced a strong return to tourism, but this cost it much of its identity.
 Many of the highest fascist hierarchies liked to spend their vacations here, bringing a large influx of capital, used for the construction of ski slopes and ski lifts, but also the demand for linguistic homogenization by the Ampezzo people.

-The arrival of World War II slowed again the tourism in Cortina, which was also invaded again by the Nazis.
+The arrival of World War II slowed tourism in Cortina, which was also invaded again by the Nazis.
 The Germans sent many young men to war and made it a hospital town, thus preserving it from bombing.
 The arrival of the Americans led to the liberation of Cortina, which was again annexed to Italy.

 The modern history of Cortina ends with the arrival of the 1956 Olympic games, the first to be broadcast on television.
 This brought the Pearl of the Dolomites to be internationally known, which it still is today.
 From that day on, appearances on the screens followed one another, tourism took off and there was an economic boom like never before.

-Many buildings that were erected during the Olympics can still be visited, such as the Ice Stadium or the Ski Jump Trampoline Italia, in the district of Zuel.
+Many buildings that were erected during the Olympics can still be visited, such as the Ice Stadium or the Ski Jump Trampoline Italia, in the district of "Zuel."

 The "Regole" of Ampezzo

-The Regole of Ampezzo, or family communes, are an institution that administers Ampezzo's forests and pastures.
+The "Regole d'Ampezzo", or family communes, are an institution that administers Ampezzo's forests and pastures.
 It's still active today.
 They act according to a complex of institutions, laws, customs and habits that have their roots in Cortina's earliest history.

-The first written document that formalizes this type of administration dates back to the Cadore Statutes, whose drafting is estimated to be around 1235, but it is supposed that the Regole have much earlier origins, around the eighth century after Christ.
+The first written document that formalizes this type of administration dates back to the Cadore Statutes, whose drafting is estimated to be around 1235, but it is supposed that the "Regole" have much earlier origins, around the eighth century after Christ.

 ... ownership of a forest or pastureland is common among the entitled parties...

 In contrast to Roman law, where the owner of a piece of land is the government or the person who bought it, in Cortina, Cadore and Comelico, ownership of a forest or pasture is common among those entitled to it.
 The eligible are the original residents, and the properties cannot be transferred except by direct line of inheritance.
-The institution of the Regole is recognized by the Italian state through specific laws, which protect its special reality.
+The institution of the "Regole" is recognized by the Italian state through specific laws, which protect its special reality.

-Once a year all the Regolieri meet in assembly to discuss the past year and vote on some topics.
-Initially the meetings were held outdoors, but in 1957 the old school of the village was converted into the Ciasa de Ra Regoles, the house of the Regole, where the meetings are held nowadays.
+Once a year all the "Regolieri" meet in assembly to discuss the past year and vote on some topics.
+Initially the meetings were held outdoors, but in 1957 the old school of the village was converted into the "Ciasa de Ra Regoles," the house of the "Regole," where the meetings are held nowadays.

-We have already written about it on the page dedicated to the central street of Cortina, Corso Italia, which you will find below:
+We have already written about it on the page dedicated to the central street of Cortina, "Corso Italia," which you will find below:

-Considering that forests, as mentioned above, are a kind of "common private property," each Regoliere is entitled to a share of the wood that comes from cutting them.
+Considering that forests, as mentioned above, are a kind of "common private property," each "Regoliere" is entitled to a share of the wood that comes from cutting them.
 These are seven cubic meters of wood for each householder, plus one cubic meter for each of its members.

 This wood, in the past, was very useful for heating or cooking.
-Each Regoliere can also request construction wood, the best available, but only for his own use, excluding the possibility of trading it.
+Each "Regoliere" can also request construction wood, the best available, but only for his own use, excluding the possibility of trading it.

-Nowadays the territory owned by the Regole of Ampezzo is about 16,000 hectares and includes large woods of conifers, mainly spruce, larch, silver fir and pine.
+Nowadays the territory owned by the "Regole d'Ampezzo" is about 16,000 hectares and includes large woods of conifers, mainly spruce, larch, silver fir and pine.

 Over the centuries, the tasks of this ancient institution have evolved.
-Today, the Regole are mainly occupied with the protection of the territory, the management of the Natural Park of the Ampezzo Dolomites, the renting and allocation of common goods, such as high altitude refuges and pastures, as well as the preservation of Ampezzo culture and traditions.
+Today, the "Regole" are mainly occupied with the protection of the territory, the management of the Natural Park of the Ampezzo Dolomites, the renting and allocation of common goods, such as high altitude refuges and pastures, as well as the preservation of Ampezzo culture and traditions.
 The latter is mainly promoted through the Ampezzo Ethnographic Museum.
 If this topic interests you, you should read the following page:

 The "Sestieri" of Ampezzo

-Around 1500, probably in a spirit of emulation to Venice, the decenas were reduced to six and were called Sestieri.
-The Sestieri are respectively.
-Alverà, Azon, Cadin, Chiave, Cortina, and Zuel.
+Around 1500, probably in a spirit of emulation to Venice, the decenas were reduced to six and were called "Sestieri."
+The "Sestieri" are respectively.
+"Alverà," "Azon," "Cadin," "Chiave," "Cortina," and "Zuel."

-Over the years the role of the Laudadors has been gradually diminished, until the arrival of the modern era, where the Sestieri have become mainly a tradition.
-The village chiefs have been replaced by the Presidents of the Sestieri.
-These are volunteers who organize the activities of the Sestieri, such as the country festivals of Cortina, which we discussed in depth on the following page:
+Over the years the role of the "Laudadores" has been gradually diminished, until the arrival of the modern era, where the "Sestieri" have become mainly a tradition.
+The village chiefs have been replaced by the "Presidents of the Sestieri."
+These are volunteers who organize the activities of the "Sestieri," such as the country festivals of Cortina, which we discussed in depth on the following page:

-The Sestieri of Ampezzo also organize other activities.
-The most interesting, at least from a historical point of view, is the Palio of the Sestieri.
+The "Sestieri d'Ampezzo" also organizes other activities.
+The most interesting, at least from a historical point of view, is the Palio of the "Sestieri."
 This is a competition where six teams, one for each district, compete in a cross-country skiing relay race.

 The Grand Council

-As mentioned earlier, Cortina was managed by village leaders, one for each Sestiere, called Laudador.
+As mentioned earlier, Cortina was managed by village leaders, one for each "Sestiere," called "Laudador."
 The duty of these six men became more important in 1508, following the separation from Venice.
-At that time Ampezzo referred to the Parliament of Pieve di Cadore for legal diatribes and its absence, due to the separation, would surely lead to problems in handling disputes.
+At that time Ampezzo referred to the Parliament of the town of "Pieve di Cadore" for legal diatribes and its absence, due to the separation, would surely lead to problems in handling disputes.

 The duties of the Grand Council were related to the management of the land in all its parts.
 Reading through more than 800 documents of the time, historians have found decisions regarding religion, public education, budgets, justice, defense, agriculture, transportation, roads, and even hunting, including wolf and bear hunting.
 At that time these predators were present in the valley and were dangerous to the herds more than to the population.